mshaban-msft/samples/SDK-Onboarding/readme.md

 Please check your [language-specific section](#language-specific-instructions-1) for how to enable each.

-## CI/CD Pipeline

-### Testing pipeline
-We simply have recorded mode because when submitting a PR or pushing new changes, CI/CD pipeline will only run tests in recorded mode to reduce network traffic.
-But it also has nightly builds which run tests in live mode.

-### Secrets management
-Every project has a tests.yml file which contains info you need for testing like env variables names used by pipeline.
-These secrets should point to some secret in Azure Keyvault.
-Contact your senior colleague from SDK team for more info.

 ## Final Touches
 At this stage, you need to privde final touches